kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 The above config file changes the location of the [overrides layer] folder thus ensuring you dev session isn't hijacked by other local artifacts.

-With the only exception of the docker provider, the local repository folder does not contain cluster templates, so the `clusterctl generate cluster` command will fail.
+With the only exception of the Docker provider, the local repository folder does not contain cluster templates, so the `clusterctl generate cluster` command will fail.

 </aside>